 show session config

-When a command lists to many lines on the screen, it's possible to use more to see page by page:
+When a command outputs to many lines on the screen, it is possible to use "

 more to activate the mode and

 more size <size> to set the number of lines shown.
 Cancel this mode with

 To change the timeout of the telnet/ssh sessions:

 ntp server <server_ip>.
 Even if the DNS is configured, you cannot specify a name for the NTP server.
 Then activate NTP: